-The biographies for each of the current Directors are on pages 14 and 15 of Brambles' 2016 Annual Report.
+The biographies for each of the current Directors are on pages 19 to 21 of Brambles' 2018 Annual Report.
 These indicate the breadth of their business, financial and international experience.
 This gives the Board the range of skills, knowledge and experience essential to govern Brambles, including an understanding of the health, safety, environmental and community-related issues it faces.

 Brambles first adopted a Board Skills Matrix in 2011.
 The Nominations Committee conducts an annual review of that matrix and, if necessary, makes recommendations to the Board on any changes which should be made to it (see Section 2.1.3).
-The Nominations Committee conducted such a review during the Year and recommended to the Board that, whilst no changes were necessary to the matrix, having regard to the likelihood that information technology would grow in importance to the Group in the future, the Board look to enhance its skill-set in this area over the coming years.
+The Nominations Committee conducted such a review during the Year and recommended to the Board that, whilst no changes were necessary to the matrix, having regard to the likelihood that data analytics, artificial intelligence and large enterprise systems would grow in importance to the Group in the future, the Board look to enhance its skill-set in this area during the coming year (and steps have been taken to implement this recommendation, see the introductory comments on Principle 2 above).
 The Board subsequently reviewed the matrix and adopted the Nominations Committee's recommendation.
 The following table summarises the Board Skills Matrix and the skills and experience of the Directors.
-A copy of the full pro-forma Board Skills Matrix is on Brambles' website.
+A copy of the full proforma Board Skills Matrix is on Brambles' website.